Info Source 2024 : Library and Archives Canada

 To verify terms and periods of service and determine eligibility for benefits and services.

-This bank is used by employees of the federal government for administrative actions on archival records.
+This personal information bank is used by employees of the federal government for administrative actions on archival records.

 Records are retained until the individual reaches 90 years of age, then they are preserved by LAC for archival purposes.